Terms and spelling

 Corner of Columbus Street and Cook Street

-You'll need to provide copies of your birth certificate.
+You’ll need to provide a copy of your birth certificate.

-You must hold a current Certificate of Insurance before you start any work.
+You must hold a current certificate of insurance before you start work.

 You are legally entitled to a refund.